ufora/ufora/content/documentation/01-python-restrictions.md

 Do note, however, that regular variable assignment **does** work as expected.

-# What happens if I violate one of the constraints?
+# What Happens if I Violate one of the Constraints?

 Whenver you invoke Ufora on a block of python code, Ufora attempts to give you either  (a) an identical answer to what you would have received if